GormBruunAndresen/PyMAA/docs/sampling/sampling.md

 ## Bayesian Bootstrap sampling

 > **Note:**
-> Bayesian Bootstrap is not suited for high-dimension polytopes (6+ dimensions) because it relies on the v-representation by calculating the convex hull, but QuickHull cant handle high dimensions.
+> Not suited for high-dimension polytopes (6+ dimensions) because it relies on the v-representation by calculating the convex hull, but QuickHull cant handle high dimensions.

 Bayesian Bootstrap sampling works by splitting the polytope into simplexes, and drawing samples from within these simplexes.

 ## Hit-and-Run sampling

 > **Note:**
 > Works in any directions, using h-representation of the polytope